 - After a deep clean, apply chain lubricant evenly to the sprockets and every chain link by rotating the wheel.

-- Make sure all links, on both the left and right sides, are properly covered.
+- Make sure all links, both left and right sides, are properly covered.

 Pro Tip: Avoid over-lubrication, since too much oil can attract dirt and reduce chain longevity.